Chat with us, powered by LiveChat

 Alcohol Addiction Treatment Options

 The best way to minimize the negative effects of living with an alcoholic spouse is to get your loved one into a treatment program.
-Depending on the severity of your spouse’s struggles with alcohol addiction, they may need detoxification, residential care, a partial hospitalization program, and/or an intensive outpatient program.
+Depending on the severity of your spouse’s struggles with alcohol addiction, they may need detoxification, residential care, a day treatment program and/or an intensive outpatient program.

 While they are in treatment, your spouse can accomplish goals such as: